 As a boat owner, you need to provide as much information as possible about your boat.
 The type of information, of course, will be different for a motor boat, sailing boat or any other boat type.
 If you have a motorboat, communicate the amount of horsepower it has, what license you need and where you are allowed to go.
 For instance, if the boat is in Mallorca, let clients know if you are authorized to take it to Ibiza.
 You can also leave your suggestions about different places to visit, people love that type of information.

-If you have a sailing boat then tell the users about what type of sails it has, how old they are, what the color of your boat is and if the navigation is inside or outside.
+If you have a sailing boat then tell the users about what type of sails it has, how old they are, what the color of your boat is, and if the navigation is inside or outside.
 Be very clear about what is allowed and what is not allowed on your boat.
-Do not promise things which are not possible.
-In case you receive the same question all the time than it would be good to update your boat profile on Tubber.com.
+Do not promise things that are not possible.
+In case you receive the same question all the time then it would be good to update your boat profile on Tubber.com.